ethereum/go-ethereum/docs/fundamentals/sync-modes.md

 - download block bodies and receipts.
 In parallel, download raw state data and build state trie
 - heal state trie to account for newly arriving data

-**Note** Snap sync is the default behaviour, so if the `--syncmode` value is not passed to Geth at startup, Geth will use snap sync.
-A node that is started using `snap` will switch to block-by-block sync once it has caught up to the head of the chain.
+<Note>Snap sync is the default behaviour, so if the `--syncmode` value is not passed to Geth at startup, Geth will use snap sync.
+A node that is started using `snap` will switch to block-by-block sync once it has caught up to the head of the chain.</Note>

 ### Full {#full-sync}